-Move the bunnies to a bigger hutch as they grow
+Move the bunnies to a bigger cabinet as they grow.

 Upgrade them to a larger hutch outside on the grass and keep feeding them all the extra veggies twice a day.
 The hutch should have an open or wire floor and be secure to keep predators away from the bunnies.

 When the bunnies reach about eight or nine inches in length in a sitting position, they are mature enough to be released into the wild in a safe location.

 If they are not self-sufficient, keep them for a little longer, but do not allow them to mature in captivity.

 For assistance, contact your local wildlife conservation office.